olga-od-ua/hello_ireland/README.md

 4. Images menu item will offer the user to select among All images and one of the five categories.

-5. About Us page will give the user the brief information about the website creators.
-Here users will also be able to see the highest rated reviews and information about the website's photographers.
+5. About Us page will give the user brief information about the website creators.
+Here users will also be able to see the highest-rated reviews and information about the website's photographers.

 6. From My Account users will be able to manage their account, login and logout, manage their Favourite Products.
 The site owners will be able to manage Products.